 Here is A Vermonter's Guide to Residential Solar, also prepared by the Clean Energy States Alliance.

 Once you've decided to go solar, you open up new opportunities for energy savings, and associated savings for the cost of energy.
 Have you noticed the proliferation of electric vehicles in Norwich?
-There are several local families driving cars that are charged from the home array, which is about as cool as it gets.
+There are many local families driving cars that are charged from the home array, which is about as cool as it gets.
 The most efficient way to heat your home is with a cold climate heat pump, and if you have a solar array, you will be "fueling" your heat pump with your own electricity.
 (Kind of like heating with wood from your own wood lot, only fewer backaches.)
 The same goes for heat-pump water heaters.